Ocean View, Delaware: Elected officials

 The four town council members are each elected by a plurality of all registered town voters to three-year terms of office.
 The town is divided into four electoral districts, one for each council member's seat, which are redrawn every ten years based upon U.S. Census results as well as when town boundaries change.
 Although elected by a plurality of the entire town's voters, each council member must reside in a specific council district.
 The terms of the council members are staggered so that at least one council member's seat is up for election every year.
-Like the mayor, each council member may serve an unlimited number of terms on the council during his or her lifetime, but no more than two terms consecutively, and must wait at least one year after leaving office before being eligible to run for another term on the council.
+Like the mayor, each council member may serve an unlimited number of terms on the council, but no more than two terms consecutively, and must wait at least one year after leaving office before being eligible to run for another term on the council.
 However, a council member may run for mayor immediately upon leaving office as a council member.
 Anyone 18 years of age or older who is registered to vote and lived in Ocean View for at least one year may run for the town council.

 Elections take place every year on the second Saturday in April.
 Elected candidates take office seven days after the election.

-Walter F. Curran is currently the town's mayor; he took over for former mayor Gordon Wood, who reached his term limit in April 2014.
+Josh Reddington is currently the town's mayor; he took over for former mayor Walter F. Curran, who reached his term limit in April 2020.
 Other council members include Frank Twardzik, Berton Reynolds, Bill Olsen, and Tom Maly.